DipaliKhatua/Data-Science/README.md

 ✔ Data Engineering & Web Scraping
 ✔ Git & Docker for reproducible workflows

 🌱 Learning & Growth

 I believe in continuous learning and sharing my journey through self-projects.
 My projects come from various sources, including YouTube, GitHub, and my own ideas.
 As I continue to explore new and meaningful concepts, I will keep updating this repository with more projects, insights, and learning materials.

 Feel free to explore, contribute, and connect with me on LinkedIn! https://www.linkedin.com/in/dipalikhatua/

+📌 Disclaimer:

+Many of the projects in this repository are inspired by online resources such as YouTube tutorials, blogs, and open-source projects.
+I have used these resources as learning references and have built upon them with my own modifications, improvements, and additional insights.
+All credits go to the original creators for their valuable contributions to the Data Science community.